 Then you will identify the benefits, such as

 - Cost of reduced workforce

 You will then perform the cost-benefit analysis by subtracting the cost of investment from the benefits.
-Show this figure to management and justify your proposal.
+Use this figure with management to justify your proposal.

 Time Value of the Profit

 In cost-benefit analysis, you calculate the expenditure and the expected profit.
-Understand that profit earned after several years will not have the same value as today, consider inflation while analyzing the cost.
+Remember that profit earned after several years will not have the same value as today, so consider inflation while analyzing the cost.
 Inflation erodes the value of money, so your profits won’t go as far

 For example, assume a 5% inflation yearly.
 What you can buy for 100 USD today will cost 105 USD after one year.